Can a Child Wear a Dental Night Guard?

 Is there a choking risk?

 There does not appear to be any choking risk from wearing a dental night guard.

-Here is a great forum about dental night guard use from real users with personal experience
+Here is a great forum about dental night guard use from real users with personal experiences.

 Custom Made Dental Night Guards

-Far superior to athletic mouth guards or OTC (over the counter or mass produced)
+- Far more superior to athletic mouth guards or OTC (over-the-counter, or mass produced)

 So what to do now?

 Being a parent, you would immediately want to acquire a clear-cut solution to the teeth grinding challenges that your child is currently facing.

 The first thing that you should do is to schedule an appointment with your dentist.
 An initial consultation with an established dental practitioner may yield a few solutions for this specific occurrence.

 So, can a child wear a dental night guard?